 Reply to Laura Flores

 Good bakers use metric, even in the US.
 It just shows that you really are a rookie.
 I’m going to try this recipe but I’m not expecting perfection.
 It would be nice if you weighed and offered the more ‘rookie’ measurements.
 It’s not just converting.
 People scoop their flour, some fill with a spoon, some might pack it in.
 But weighing the grams won’t ever change.
-Anyone around the world can then reproduce your recipe accurately barring quality, humidity, etc.3 stars
+Anyone around the world can then reproduce your recipe accurately barring quality, humidity, etc.

 Amy Edge